 But this doesn’t necessarily mean that an FHA loan is always the best choice.
 If you choose an FHA loan, you will have more provisions to deal with.
 Listed below is a more detailed explanation of how the two loans match up.

 - FHA loans: If you have a minimum credit score of 500, you can qualify for an FHA loan with a 10% down payment.
-Borrowers with a minimum credit score of 580 can qualify with a 3.5% down payment.
+Borrowers with a credit score of at least 580 can qualify with a 3.5% down payment.

 - Conventional loans: Conventional loans typically require a minimum credit score of 620.
 But this can vary depending on the lender.